Benjamin Ruben Montaño

 March 26, 1949 ~ May 23, 1969

 Benjamin Ruben Montaño is now honored on the Vietnam Veterans' Memorial Wall in Washington, D.C. in Row 09, Panel 24W.
-When the initial lists of the men and women whose names would be placed on the memorial, SP4 Benjamin Ruben Montano was overlooked ... an error not corrected until May of 2001, when his named was engraved on the Wall.
+When the initial lists of the men and women whose names would be placed on the memorial, SP4 Benjamin Ruben Montaño was overlooked ... an error not corrected until May of 2001, when his name was engraved on the Wall.

 Sources: Tucson Daily Citizen, June 27, 1969; Vietnam Veterans Memorial Fund Wall of Faces; Honor States.